HR/github-clone/README.md

 # GitHub clone
-Git clone any sub-directories of any GitHub repository (at any reference) without having to clone the entire repository.
+Git clone (download) any sub-directories of any GitHub repository (at any reference) without having to clone the entire repository, with only its GitHub URL.
 Uses the GitHub API to recursively clone the sub-directories tree and files.

+## Motivation

+I often find myself wanting to only download a certain directory, path or package of an especially big repo that I'm currently viewing (without even cloning the entire repo at depth 1) and to do so by simply copy & pasting the GitHub URL so that's why.
+Probably more instances where this might come in handy ;)

 ## Rate limit
 The GitHub API imposes a [rate limiting](https://developer.github.com/v3/#rate-limiting) of up to 60 requests per hour applies but can be increased to up to 5000 requests per hour using an _OAuth token_ (to get one see https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).